privacyguides/privacyguides.org/docs/about/donate.md

 title: Supporting Us
 ---
 <!-- markdownlint-disable MD036 -->
 It takes a lot of [people](https://github.com/privacyguides/privacyguides.org/graphs/contributors) and [work](https://github.com/privacyguides/privacyguides.org/pulse/monthly) to keep Privacy Guides up to date and spreading the word about privacy and mass surveillance.
-If you like what we do, the best way to help out is by getting involved by [editing the site](https://github.com/privacyguides/privacyguides.org) or [contributing translations](https://crowdin.com/project/privacyguides).
+If you like what we do, consider getting involved by [editing the site](https://github.com/privacyguides/privacyguides.org) or [contributing translations](https://crowdin.com/project/privacyguides).

 If you want to support us financially, the most convenient method for us is contributing via Open Collective, a website operated by our fiscal host.
 Open Collective accepts payments via credit/debit card, PayPal, and bank transfers.

 [Donate on OpenCollective.com](https://opencollective.com/privacyguides/donate){ .md-button .md-button--primary }

-Donations made directly to us Open Collective are generally tax-deductible in the US, because our fiscal host (the Open Collective Foundation) is a registered 501(c)3 organization.
+Donations made directly to us on Open Collective are generally tax-deductible in the US, because our fiscal host (the Open Collective Foundation) is a registered 501(c)3 organization.
 You will receive a receipt from the Open Collective Foundation after donating.
 Privacy Guides does not provide financial advice, and you should contact your tax advisor to find out whether this is applicable to you.

 If you already make use of GitHub sponsorships, you can also sponsor our organization there.